YiningJenny/A.C.E_Docs/Journal.md

 ![53a86f2e74c8570977789344289b028](https://github.com/YiningJenny/A.C.E_Docs/assets/119497753/d0e29a14-a29e-4d05-bf9e-270f7039cf7a)

 - After solving the value transmission problem we discussed how the gyro sensor works.
 The value it outputs from Arduino is the absolute rotation angle and in order to convert the angle value into length coordinates I need to normalise it, which I have calculated as shown in the diagram and code above.
 I don't think I've followed the most correct formula for it, I'm terrible at maths.
 But I just kept it since it seems to work for the project so far.
-I forget to take a test video for this successful version, but I took a picture of how we attached gyro sensor to bow.
+- I forget to take a test video for this successful version, but I took a picture of how we attached gyro sensor to bow (show as below).
 The sensor must be in this position, in this direction, otherwise it will be shown in the game as moving in the opposite direction.

 ![d574d4bd558e7c993a3ce09eb7f7873](https://github.com/YiningJenny/A.C.E_Docs/assets/119497753/18592642-2319-4817-a12b-3285350513de)